 Natural progestins may be helpful in reducing heavy bleeding with fewer side effects.
 They may be taken orally or as a vaginal gel.

-An IUD may be used for up to five years.
+An IUD may be used for up to 5 years.
 This treatment helps to reduce heavy bleeding.
 It releases progestin mainly into the uterus and cervix.

 Possible side effects include: Irregular bleeding during the first six monthsNauseaBloating